FNA-XNA/docs/docs/appendix/Appendix-A:-NativeAOT-on-PC.md

-# Appendix E: NativeAOT on PC
+# Appendix A: NativeAOT on PC

 FNA now has support for [NativeAOT](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/), a new .NET toolchain which allows you to build your game into an ahead-of-time compiled native executable.